droqen/gabs-get-well-garden/docs/tutorial.md

 ### debug

-at any time in-game, right click to see the `vibe_at` and `vibe_nearby` your mouse location. (these values will be printed to the godot output console)
+at any time in-game, middle-click to see the `vibe_at` and `vibe_nearby` your mouse location. (these values will be printed to the godot output console)

 ## next steps